 “We agreed to coordinate our efforts to maintain the rules-based international order and cooperation between Japan and the Visegrad Four”, he added, thereby including the Czech Republic, Slovakia and Hungary.

-Poland’s long and winding road to climate neutrality
+Poland’s long and winding road to green energy and climate neutrality

 After its coal reliance has put the country at odds with the EU’s goal to reach climate neutrality by 2050, it was announced last week that Poland will be the top beneficiary of the €100-billion EU climate fund meant to help coal-reliant regions move away from fossil fuels and towards a greener economy and more sustainable energy mix.